Charlotte Arter enjoys winning return at Cardiff Sunset 5km - AW

 GB international Arter’s victory was a clear sign that the Cardiff-based athlete has not lost fitness through the lockdown period as she raced for the first time in six months.

-After edging away from training partner Clara Evans around the half-way point, Arter dipped just under the 16 minute mark with 15:59 in her first race since her Podium 5km victory in March.
+After edging away from training partner Clara Evans around halfway, Arter dipped just under the 16-minute mark with 15:59 in her first race since her Podium 5km victory in March.

 READ MORE: Charlotte Arter improves parkrun record in Cardiff